DerGuru/The-Resonant/Chapters/03-Part3-12-You_have_to_survive_first.md

 "Deal."

 They stayed on that roof until dawn began to pink the eastern sky.
 Talking quietly.
 Sharing fears and hopes.
 Making plans for a future that might not come.
 But believing in it anyway.

-Because hope, Jason had learned, was its own kind of courage.

-And tomorrow, they'd need all the courage they could muster.

----

-As the sun broke over the horizon, they descended together.
+As the sun broke over the horizon, they descended.
 Hand in hand.
 Ready.

-The ritual chamber awaited.
+The containment chamber awaited.

-And with it, the confrontation that would change everything.
+And with it, the attempt that would change everything.

+Hope, Jason had learned, was its own kind of courage.

+And now, they'd need all the courage they could muster.

 One careful step at a time.